Diagnosing salivary gland cancer

 Tests and procedures used to diagnose salivary gland cancer include:

 - A physical exam.
 Your doctor will feel your jaw, neck and throat for lumps or swelling.

 - Imaging tests.
-Imaging tests, such as magnetic resonance imaging (MRI), computerized tomography (CT) and positron emission tomography (PET), may help your doctor determine the size and location of your salivary gland cancer.
+Imaging tests, such as magnetic resonance imaging (MRI) and computerized tomography (CT), may help your doctor determine the size and location of your salivary gland cancer.

 - Collecting a sample of tissue for testing.
-In certain cases, doctors may recommend collecting a sample of tissue (biopsy) for laboratory testing.
+Your doctor may recommend collecting a sample of tissue (biopsy) for laboratory testing.
 During an aspiration biopsy, the doctor inserts a needle into the suspicious area and draws out fluid or cells.
 Salivary gland tumors are also analyzed in the laboratory after surgery to confirm the diagnosis.

 Determining the extent of salivary gland cancer